-Number of Unvested Options Estimated Value of Automat tic Executive Officer Subject to Automatic Acceleration Acceleration of Vesting G. Patrick Lynch 11,889 \$ 18,196 Matthew C. Wolsfeld 8,787 13,450
+Executive Officer Number of Unvested Options Subject to Automatic Acceleration Estimated Value of Automatic Acceleration of Vesting

+G. Patrick Lynch 11.889 \$ 18.196

+Matthew C. Wolsfeld 8,787 13,450

 If the employment of our named executive officers was terminated as of August 31, 2015, they would have been entitled to the following compensation and benefits, depending upon the applicable triggering event: